 The bottom line is that comprehensive eye exams are much more effective at identifying problems – including many problems that vision screenings don’t even check for.
 That is why most medical and vision insurance companies cover the cost of a routine eye exam as part of normal preventative care.
 And it is why three states have now passed laws requiring that school-age children have a comprehensive eye exam performed by an eye doctor (optometrist or ophthalmologist), rather than a vision screening.

-Lori T. — Google
+Susan M. — Google